CODE-FOR-BIO/COVID-19-Vaccine-Adverse-Event/README.md

 This Repos contains a manual extraction of the "suspected" adverse event of covid-19 vaccine from the European database EudraVigilance

 # Updating
-an update is planned monthly if required by users
+An update is planned monthly if required by users